masterscode/BookFindar/ReadMe.md

 ## Testing
 Developed a suite of unit tests to validate the functionality of the API endpoints logic and ensure correctness under various scenarios.
 Unit tests had a coverage of over 70%.
 ## Security
 **Authentication**: Authentication can be added to API endpoints for enhanced security.
-This feature is optional but recommended for production environments.
+This was implemented with Spring Security module, using JWT tokens as the means of authorisation while username/password for authentication.

 # Setup Instructions